 The following authors have written more than 20 articles for TI Life.
 Their time, energy and expertise is greatly appreciated.

 Susan Weston Smith (known as Susie) is the author of The First Summer People, Thousand Islands 1650-1910, Boston Mills Press (1993) and working in the volunteer world is her passion.
 She is an Adjunct Advisor to the Stakeholder and Community Relations Board Committee of the Perley and Rideau Veterans Health Centre in Ottawa and is also assisting with fund raising for the Frontenac County Mental Health and Addiction Services in Kingston.
 In addition she a member of the Zonta Club of Ottawa.
 In the past she has served on the Board of the Thousand Islands Land Trust and Save the River in Clayton, the Arthur Child Heritage Museum and the Thousand Islands Association both in Gananoque.

 In 2010 Susan was honored to receive the Keeper of the Islands Award by the Gananoque Chamber of Commerce.
 She is retired from her career as a professional fundraiser, working for the Faculty of Medicine at the University of Ottawa and at Queen's School of Business, Queen’s University in Kingston.

 Click here to see all of Susan’s contributions!

 Kim is also the recipient of a National Newspaper Award for feature writing and a National Newspaper Award nominee for enterprise reporting.
 Kim was also was nominated for the Michener Award, the highest honour in Canada for public service journalism.
-Her freelance writing has appeared in Boat U.S. Magazine, Lakeland Boating, the KingstonWhig-Standard, the National Post, South China Morning Post, VIA Destinations and Reader's Digest.
+Her freelance writing has appeared in Boat U.S. Magazine, Lakeland Boating, the KingstonWhig-Standard, the National Post, and Reader's Digest.